Nike Fuelband SE Fitness Tracker

 Inside the band is a 3-axis accelerometer.
 This will track all of your motions, including running, moving, walking, jogging, jumping up and down or playing basketball.
 All of that motion will then be calculated into what is called Nike Fuel.
 This is basically a standard points system used to assess your movement activity.

-The app that pairs with the Nike Fuelband SE has an impressive number of tabs to allow you get to specific data and analysis of your activity.
+The app has an impressive number of tabs to allow you get to specific data and analysis of your activity.
 You can now set very specific goals that will allow you to track and monitor your progress toward their attainment.
 A cool new software feature is Sessions.
 This allows you to start and set end points for specific exercises and activities.
 Previously, the FuelBand just offered a daily line graph of how you were expending Nike fuel points.
 Now, you can actually ear mark your jog and gym session.
 This allows you to reflect on how hard it went.

 The FuelBand gives you social contact capability, so that you connect with people on your iPhone and your FaceBook page, allowing you to identify people to challenge.
 You can also set up new separate groups, so you can compare training notes.
 Another motivating feature allows you to win hours.
 Every hour that you are active for at least 5 minutes, wins that hour for you.

 You will see with a very clear circular progress monitor how close you are to your daily goal.
 It will also keep track of your calories, your steps, and your distance traveled.
 On the activity tab, you’ll be able to see more detail as far as what time of the day you were more active, or what times you need to move more.
 It also has a historical profile, so you can see your best day, your best week or your best month.
 There are also some cool trophies and reward animations.